-Last three sets were achieved in a row by the Japanese player, not a coincidence though.
+The last three sets in a row were won by the Japanese player, not a coincidence though.

 At the end of the 5th set…

 This time, the umpires determined that the ball was OUT.
-Therefore, point and set for Masaki Yoshida.
-‘Dima’ strongly disagreed with the decision and complained several times, argueing that he had hit the ball from inside the table area.
-If he had so, there would be certainty about the validity of the ball.
+Therefore, it was point and set for Masaki Yoshida.
+‘Dima’ strongly disagreed with the decision and complained several times, arguing that he had hit the ball from inside the table area.
+If he had, there would be certainty about the validity of the ball.
 However, the video does not lie and he hit it from the side of the table.

-Consequently, we should judge whether the ball raised or not after hitting the table.
+Consequently, we should judge whether the ball rose or not after hitting the table.
 Once again, it is not easy at all to say.
-The static camera does not help and the ball trajectory towards the point of view does not allow to determine whether it raised or not.
+The static camera does not help and the ball trajectory towards the point of view does not allow us to determine whether it rose or not.

 This time, there were no reactions, not even from Ovtcharov who, surprisingly, did not post about this tournament on social media.
-Although it was not the last point of the match, it could have changed the outcome of it.
+Although it was not the last point of the match, it could have changed the outcome.
 What do you think?

 Once upon a time …

-Although not very common in table tennis, there have been several cases of controversial umpire decisions in the past.
+Although not very common in table tennis, there have been a number of controversial umpire decisions in the past.
 Let’s briefly take a look at some of these cases.

 #1 Ai Fukuhara – Wen Jia